Stoke-on-Trent: Music

-Lonnie Cook is a rock 'n' roll guitarist and local celebrity who played with Screaming Lord Sutch in the 1970s.
+Lonnie Cook is a rock'n'roll guitarist and local celebrity who played with Screaming Lord Sutch in the 1970s.
 He is remembered in the area for his Radio Stoke show Sunday Best, and for standing as a Monster Raving Loony Party candidate.
 In 2010 he started getting airplay on a New York radio station for his 1994 song "Knock Me Down, Pick Me Up".
 This led to the song being released for mp3 download in the US and the UK.

 Other notable individuals and groups from the area include Andy Moor who is a DJ and producer, Gertie Gitana (music hall star and singer), Lemmy, the founder of the rock band Motörhead, Patricia Leonard (singer/contralto), Jem Finer (banjoist, The Pogues), Broken Bones and Discharge (punk band), who invented the D-beat style.
 Experimental musician Phil Todd, best known for his Ashtray Navigations project, grew up in Madeley.
-Other bands to hail from the city include: This Is Seb Clarke (soul-punk), Agent Blue (alternative rock), Epilogue (prog rock), All the Young and The Title (indie).
+Other bands to hail from the city include: This Is Seb Clarke (soul-punk), Agent Blue (alternative rock), All the Young and The Title (indie).

-In October 2007, Stoke-on-Trent City Council introduced a new theme tune – "Moving Forwards Together".
-It was described by the council as "part of our drive to help us move the city forward and create a better Stoke-on-Trent for people to live, learn, work and enjoy".
+In October 2007, Stoke-on-Trent City Council introduced a new theme tune: "Moving Forwards Together".
+It was described by the council as "part of our drive to help us move the city forward and create a better Stoke-on-Trent for people to live, learn, work and enjoy."

-Murdoc Niccals, a fictional member of the group Gorillaz with the role of bass guitarist is (in his constructed biography) said to have been born in Stoke-on-Trent.
+Murdoc Niccals, a fictional member of the group Gorillaz with the role of bass guitarist, is (in his constructed biography) said to have been born in Stoke-on-Trent.

-The cat in Dick and Dom in da Bungalow once sang a song about Stoke-on-Trent.

 Havergal Brian (1876–1972), the classical composer and music writer, who composed 32 symphonies and five operas, was born in Stoke (in Dresden).
 The large scale and unfashionable style of his compositions led to them being neglected for most of his lifetime and not a note of his music was commercially issued on record during his lifetime.
 He died without having heard many of his finest works.

 Food

-Staffordshire oatcakes (very different from the Scottish version and traditionally made in corner-shop style oatcake bakeries) are a much-loved local culinary speciality.
+The Staffordshire oatcake is a much-loved local culinary speciality; it is very different from the Scottish version and is traditionally made in corner-shop style oatcake bakeries.
 They remain popular although are no longer the cheap alternative to bread.
 Oatcakes can be eaten cold or hot with any sweet or savoury fillings.
 Lobby, a stew not unlike Lancashire hotpot, is still made by local people.